qvtqht/sHiTMyseLf/README.txt

 $ ./install.pl
 $ ./build.pl

-TROUBLESHOOTING
+TROUBLESHOOTING / COMMON ISSUES / PERL MODULE PROBLEMS
 ===============
-If you get an error about the version of SQLite library during build, do this:
+If you get an error about the VERSION of DBD::SQLite library during build, do this:
    $ cd ~/hike
    $ rm -rvf ./lib/

+If you get an error about MISSING of DBD::SQLite library during build, do this:
+   $ cpan DBD::SQLite

 LOCAL ADMINISTRATION
 ====================
 Publish an item with some text:
    $ echo "hello, world" > html/txt/hello.txt
+   $ ./index.pl html/txt/hello.txt
-   $ ./update.pl
+   $ ./pages.pl --queue

 Publish profile:
    $ gpg --armor --export > ./html/txt/my_profile.txt